-Run the proceddure as described in Configure SSH connectivity using scyllamgr_ssh_setup above.
-If you are adding a single node you can leave out the
+Run the procedure as described in Configure SSH connectivity using scyllamgr_ssh_setup above.
+If you are adding a single node, you can leave out the

---discoverflag.
-If you are adding multiple nodes (or a Datacenter) you may either specify them all individually or use the
+--discover flag.
+If you are adding multiple nodes (or a Datacenter), you may either specify them individually or use the

 Confirm the node / datacenter was added by checking its status.
-From the node running Scylla Manager server run the
+From the node running the Scylla Manager server, run the

 If you are using the Scylla Monitoring Stack, continue to Prometheus Target list for more information.